wsy-yjys/tpip/README.md

 - **Beautiful table output** using the `prettytable` library
 - **Display package download links** for each mirror
 - **Support for asynchronous testing** to improve efficiency
-- Designed specifically for users in mainland China

 ## Installation